How Do You Convert A Fraction To A Whole Number

 Knowing how to convert between improper fractions and mixed numbers is essential for working with fractions that are greater than 1.

 An improper fraction is a fraction where the numerator is greater than or equal to the denominator, such as 5/3.
 A mixed number combines a whole number and a proper fraction, such as 1 2/3.
 To convert an improper fraction to a mixed number, divide the numerator by the denominator.
-The quotient becomes the whole number, and the remainder becomes the numerator of the fractional part.
-For example, 5/3 is equal to 1 with a remainder of 2, so it can be written as the mixed number 1 2/3.
+In practice, the quotient becomes the whole number, and the remainder becomes the numerator of the fractional part.
+To give you an idea, 5/3 is equal to 1 with a remainder of 2, so it can be written as the mixed number 1 2/3.

 Tip 5: Apply Fractions in Real-World Scenarios